-Professional School Counseling (M.S.) - Leading to Initial Licensure certification as a school counselor.
+Professional School Counseling (M.S.) - Leading to Initial Licensure

+New York State presently requires successful completion of 30 hours of graduate study and a supervised internship for provisional certification as a school counselor.
 This certification is valid for five years.
 Permanent certification requires further graduate study through completion of a total of 60 credits in guidance and counseling, attainment of the master's degree and two years of relevant experience.